vkscorpio3/ATG-Scripts/README.md

 ### Conclusion and Contact Info

-Hope these scritps help.
+Hope these scripts help.
 If you have any questions or would like to ask for some enhancements please contact me at paul@cp-soft.com

 Cheers!